-- Prepare for your next List product installation and upgrade requirements, including operating system versions, memory, disk space, and architecture. - Analyze systems to determine if they are ready to install or upgrade Veritas products. - Download the latest patches, documentation, and high availability agents from a central repository. - Access up-to-date compatibility lists for hardware, software, databases, and operating systems. - Manage risks Get automatic email notifications about changes to patches, array-specific modules (ASLs/APMs/DDIs/DDLs), and high availability agents from a central repository. - Identify and mitigate system and environmental risks. - Display descriptions and solutions for hundreds of Veritas error codes.
+- List product installation and upgrade requirements, including operating system versions, memory, disk space, and architecture. - Analyze systems to determine if they are ready to install or upgrade Veritas products. - Download the latest patches, documentation, and high availability agents from a central repository. - Access up-to-date compatibility lists for hardware, software, databases, and operating systems.

+Manage risks

+- Get automatic email notifications about changes to patches, array-specific modules (ASLs/APMs/DDIs/DDLs), and high availability agents from a central repository. - Identify and mitigate system and environmental risks. - Display descriptions and solutions for hundreds of Veritas error codes.